 Skip to main content

 The Remote StreamNative MCP Server provides two layers of access control: server access mode and user permissions.
-Together, these layers determine what operations an MCP client can perform on a cluster.
+Together, these layers determine what operations an MCP client can perform on StreamNative Cloud organization resources or a selected cluster.

 How access control works

-When an MCP client sends a request, the server evaluates two things:
+When an MCP client sends a request, the server evaluates three things:

-1. Server access mode — the maximum level of operations the MCP server allows on the cluster (read-only or read/write).
+2. Server access mode: the maximum level of operations the MCP server allows on the organization entry or cluster entry (read-only or read/write).
 This is configured by an administrator in the Console.

-2. User permissions — the StreamNative Cloud roles assigned to the authenticated user or service account.
+3. User permissions: the StreamNative Cloud roles assigned to the authenticated user or service account.
 These roles determine which resources the user can access.

 The server access mode sets the ceiling.
 User permissions further restrict what is allowed within that ceiling.